brontosaurusrex/brontosaurusrex.github.io/books.md

 > Ryan Crane wasn’t looking for trouble—just a cup of coffee.
 But when this cop spots a gunman emerging from an unmarked van, he leaps into action and unknowingly saves John Ward, a billionaire with presidential aspirations, from an assassination attempt.
 > As thanks for Ryan’s quick thinking, Ward offers him the chance of a lifetime: to join a group of lucky civilians chosen to accompany three veteran astronauts on the first manned mission to Saturn’s moon Titan.
-> A devoted family man, Ryan is reluctant to leave on this two-year expedition, yet with the encouragement of his loving wife—and an exorbitant paycheck guaranteeing lifetime care for their disabled son—he crews up and ventures into a new frontier.
-> But as the ship is circling Titan, it is rocked by an unexplained series of explosions.
-The crew works together to get back on course, and they return to Earth as heroes.